craigduncanlab/singlecell/genome_sizes.md

 ## RNA forms

 mRNA - in eukaryotes, messenger RNA copies (transcribes) portions of DNA (i.e. it is assembled at DNA sites) and transported to the ribosome 'factories'.
 Also, the mRNA must also have non-coding regions removed (spliced) in order to become 'mature'.
-Unlike the relatively predictable size of rRNA for an organism, the size and length of mRNA varies depending on the genetic material that is copied into the mRNA coding sequence.
+The size and length of mRNA varies depending on the genetic material that is copied into the mRNA coding sequence.  nb: 'positive sense' viral RNA is a strand of RNA that is already in the right orientation to be translated.

 tRNA - brings in amino acids so the ribosome factories can make proteins (translation).
 Think ''amino acid transfer', 'transport'